COMPANY

 LABELS IN THE PAST YEAR

-02 THE GOALS
+02 THE OPPUTUNITY

-03 THE SOLUTION
+03 THE PROCESS

 Refund Assist: a scalable, automated system to streamline USPS label refunds

-The new design introduced a dedicated Refund Assist grid, simplified onboarding and settings, and clarified refund statuses within shipment details.
+The new design introduced a dedicated Refund Assist grid, simplified onboarding and settings, and clarified refund statuses within shipment details

 This reduced confusion and manual effort for users while fitting seamlessly into ShipStation’s existing workflows.